extenda/shared-workflows/generic/k6-cloud-run-job/README.md

-# k6 Cloud Run Job
+# k6 performance test

-Runs a k6 performance test as a Cloud Run Job **inside the VPC**, and reports the summary to the SRE API so results can be trended over time.
+Runs a k6 performance test and reports the summary to the SRE API so results can be trended over time, either as a Cloud Run Job **inside the VPC** or directly on the GitHub runner.

-## When to use this instead of `k6-performance-test`
+Which one to use is a single input: `runtime`.

+## Choosing a runtime

+This is about reachability, not test size or duration:

-Use `generic/k6-performance-test` when the service under test is reachable from a GitHub runner.
-It runs k6 on the runner itself and is much simpler.
+- **`runtime: github-actions`** (simpler) — the service under test is reachable from a GitHub-hosted runner: a public URL, a staging endpoint, anything that resolves outside the VPC. k6 runs directly on the runner.

-Use this action when it is not: an internal-only Cloud Run service, a service behind Cloud Armor, or anything that only resolves on the clan network.
+- **`runtime: cloud-run-job`** (default) — it is not: an internal-only Cloud Run service, a service behind Cloud Armor, or anything that only resolves on the clan network.
 The test then has to run from inside the VPC, which means the runner cannot see the results either — the job shares no volume with the pipeline that started it, and may not have been started by a pipeline at all.
 So the container uploads its own summary before it exits.

-There is nothing to fetch.
+A five-minute test against an internal-only service still needs `cloud-run-job` — a runner cannot reach the target regardless of how long the test runs.
+A one-hour test against a public staging URL can still use `github-actions`.

 ```
+ cloud-run-job:
  GitHub runner                Cloud Run Job (in the VPC)              SRE API
  ─────────────                ──────────────────────────              ───────
  build + push image  ─────▶